 This way, they will get a better handle on the budgetary needs that are required for proper cybersecurity protections and will have clearly defined steps to take to ensure a solid IT management.
 Along with ensuring they spend enough money to mitigate cybersecurity risks, receiving guidance from a professional consultant will also help them avoid spending too much on unnecessary measures.

 Once they’ve consulted a specialist, they’ll be able to set the expected standards they want the company and their IT department to meet.
-This gives a heightened level of accountability to the IT team, as now they’re aware your company’s leadership is cognizant of cybersecurity as a necessary function of your organization’s risk management.
+Making the company’s leadership team advised on cybersecurity as a key risk management function will give the IT group a heightened level of accountability.

 Measures they should be aware of